Make-School-Courses/CS-2.1-Trees-Sorting/ReadMe.md

 -   No more than two unexcused absences ("no-call-no-shows")
 -   No more than four excused absences (communicated in advance)
 -   Make up all classwork from all absences
--   Complete the required challenges and final project
+-   Complete the required coding challenges (rubrics on assignment pages).
+You will need to pass with an average score of 2 or higher
+    - Iterative Sort
+    - Recursive Sort
+    - Integer Sort
+    - Prefix Trees
+    - Binary Heaps
+    - Trees Project
--   Pass all quizzes
+-   Pass all quizzes with a 70% or higher
+-   Complete the technical article assignment with a 70% or higher
 -   If you are not passing any assignment you have a week to fix any errors and resubmit
+- You are allowed to submit assignments after the due date with instructor permission

 ##  Information Resources